zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 `SD_ic`: Optional.
 Customizable input for standard deviation of Ct from interplate calibrator.
 Plate with IC Ct outside this range will trigger warning in report.
 No direct effect on analyses.

 `in_batch`: Internal.
 Used by `wsp_analysis_batch` to process all file together.

+`ancient`: Optional.
+If true, assuming original workflow.

+`IC_name`: Optional.
+If interplate calibrator is not named as default "IPC", the name should be specified here.
+It is important that this remains consistent for batch analysis.

 #### 4.2.4 Outputs